 While the shoot required a lot of work in regards to preparation, it was a lot of fun as a whole.
 It was a wonderful chance to tell a woman’s story – all of the time and energy put in was done so to make sure that it became a glorious reality.
 The “My Story” video is also a great fit under a host of categories, from CEO Video (by showing viewers who the founder is and putting a face to the company) to PR Video (by featuring her inspiring story and experiences).

-This is actually just the first video of several that SVG will complete for the company.
+This is the first video of several that SVG will complete for the company.
 The others, however, will be for retail, focusing on the products themselves, as well as tutorials on how to use them.
-With the amount of B-roll shot, it’ll take a little more time than usual to sort through all of the footage and pick out the best takes for this one – let the editing begin!
-Stay tuned for the end product.